jonathanbcsouza/laracast/README.md

 ```
 ![composer dump-autoload](https://media.giphy.com/media/Ib6i1vCy6I7IggiQbD/giphy.gif)

-*Composer is a tool for dependency management in PHP.
+_Composer is a tool for dependency management in PHP.
-This step allows you to download and update all dependent libraries for this project.
+It allows you to download and update all dependent libraries for this project.
-The _vendor_ folder will be generated when you run the Composer in your root project folder.
-I have excluded it keeping it is not a good practice.
-When you execute the step 3, this will folder will be downloaded to your work directory.
+The vendor folder will be generated when you run the Composer in the root of your project folder.
+When you execute the step 3, this folder will be downloaded to your work directory._

 [This](https://laracasts.com/series/php-for-beginners/episodes/21) this is the related lesson.